 Jon Rennard sang Broom Besoms on his 1970 Traditional Sound album Brimbledon Fair.

 Davy Steele sang I Maun Hae a Wife on the 1998 Linn anthology The Complete Songs of Robert Burns Volume 4.

-Ushna sang Buy Broom Besoms on their 1998 Fellside CD of “music and song from the heart of Northumbria”, Twice Brewed.
+Ushna sang Buy Broom Besoms on their 1998 Fellside CD of music and song from Northumbria, Twice Brewed.
 They noted:

 Buy Broom Besoms was written by Newcastle’s William Purvis, a genuine character also known as Blind Willie.
 He was born—sightless—around 1752 (for records show that he was baptised in that year).
 Often referred to as ‘The Minstrel’ by his contemporaries, though he was an accomplished fiddle player too, perhaps Willie’s best known composition today is Besoms, which he would often sing in the city’s alehouses and hostelries, constantly adding new verses when it suited him.